 One of the most cluttered areas seen by visitors is the entryway.
-Designing and building a “locker room” type built-in for your entryway can eliminate the clutter and get you a much deserved “attaboy” or “attagirl” from your partner or spouse.
-Plan on spending $1,000 to $5,000 on mudroom benches and lockers.
+Designing and building a “locker room” type built-in for your entryway can eliminate the clutter and get you a much-deserved “attaboy” or “attagirl” from your partner or spouse.
+Plan on spending $1,500 to $6,000 on mudroom benches and lockers.

 Hiring a Designer & Contractor

-You could request an estimate to design and build, or buy pre-made cabinets and hire someone to install it.
-Built-ins typically come in stock, semi-customized, and fully customized just like any other cabinet, unless you are working with a carpenter who will be building the cabinets to order for your space.
+You could request an estimate to design and build or buy pre-made cabinets and hire someone to install it.
+Built-ins typically come in stock, semi-customized, and fully customized, just like any other cabinet, unless you are working with a carpenter who will be building the cabinets to order for your space.

 Ask for estimates on our free estimates for carpentry page to get several hassle-free estimates from professional cabinet makers and carpenters in your area.

 All pricing information on this page is based on average industry costs, and is subject to variance for project-specific materials, labor rates, and requirements.